 I find that no matter how good your elementary school is, there is always a need to supplement your child’s math curriculum at home.
-For some of my kids, they needed additional challenge that their school was not providing.
+For some of my kids, they needed an additional challenge that their school was not providing.
 For another child, I found that she needed more individualized attention to really “get it.”
 All of my kids benefited from additional math fact drills, and home supplementation helped me to understand how my child learns and exactly what each child needed additional practice on.

 These math workbooks are great.
 I like to start my kindergartener in a word problem book by Evan-Moore which emulates the Chicago Math program, Everyday Math.
 I find that introducing word problems at an early age helps my kids get an intuitive feel for translating words into number sentences.
 At this stage, most of the problems are adding or subtracting so word problem translation to number sentences is simpler.
 Then, when my kids face word problems in 3rd grade, they are not scared of them.